cgomesu/website/_posts/2020-07-06-Nanopi-m4-mini-nas.md

 [top](#){: .btn .btn--light-outline .btn--small}

 # Software
-For the OS, I'm using the **server edition** of the **Armbian Buster** with **Kernell 5.4**.
-You can download the image from the [official Armbian website](https://www.armbian.com/nanopi-m4/#kernels-archive-all).
+For the OS, I'm using the **server edition** of the **Armbian Buster** with **Kernell 4.4 (legacy)**. *(Of note, this section has been updated since the original article.
+In the previous version of the article, I suggested installing the latest Kernel 5.x instead of the legacy 4.4.x.
+The reason is that I've had multiple stability issues with Kernel 5.x and after switching to legacy, it's been solid as a rock.
+That said, I've also read that many users have been running the latest Kernel without any issues, which makes me suspicious that there was somthing corrupted with my previous installation.
+So, my suggestion is the following: if you can afford testing for a few days, do try the latest Kernel 5.x first, and if you run into issues, reinstall the OS with legacy Kernel; otherwise, if you want it ready and solid right away, go straight to legacy Kernel.)*  You can download the image from the [official Armbian website](https://www.armbian.com/nanopi-m4/#kernels-archive-all).
 Don't skip the integrity check.
 On Linux, just open a terminal and run ```sha1sum /path/to/file.img.xz``` and check the output against the SHA file from the Armbian website.
 This ensures your downloaded file has the same hash as the true file.
 If you've ever used Debian or derivatives before (e.g., Ubuntu, Raspbian), Armbian will feel like home.

 [![SSH welcome and lscpu](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-sshwelcome-lscpu.jpg){:.PostImage .PostImage--large }](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-sshwelcome-lscpu.jpg)